 Condoms are the only tool that physically stops fluids and skin-to-skin contact.

-• What they do: They are your primary barrier against bacterial STIs (Gonorrhea, Chlamydia, Syphilis) and generic "fluid hygiene."
+- What they do: They are your primary barrier against bacterial STIs (Gonorrhea, Chlamydia, Syphilis) and general "fluid hygiene."

 "Committed" Doesn't Mean "Safe"